-Flipkart re-launched their mobile website on November 10, 2015 ditching their ‘app only’ strategy they have announced in early 2015.
-We have covered why this is a bad move when they did it.
-We thought to do a follow-up post, and look at the importance of creating omnichannel customer experience.
+Flipkart re-launched their mobile website on November 10 2015, ditching their ‘app only’ strategy they have announced in early 2015.
+We had covered why this was a bad move when they did it.
+We thought to do a follow-up post and look at the importance of creating the omnichannel customer experience.

 India is accruing mobile Internet users.
 A new report by Internet and Mobile Association of India (IAMAI) and consultancy firm KPMG projects the number of mobile Internet users in India will double from the figures in 2014 and cross 300 million by 2017.

-- For all the mobile Internet users who aren’t ready to install native shopping apps, who is to serve them?
+- For all the mobile Internet users who aren’t ready to install native shopping apps, which is to serve them?

-- Who can afford to ignore the user journeys and user behaviour in a competitive market where there exists players like Amazon with deeper pockets?
+- Who can afford to ignore the user journeys and user behaviour in a competitive market where there exist players like Amazon with deeper pockets?

 - Is it all about shaping the user experience and being there for them ‘where the customers are’ over ‘here is the only platform from where we are selling, come to us if you may’?

-Understanding the consumer journey is important to create better experiences and refine them.
+Understanding the consumer journey is essential to create better experiences and refine them.
 You would be leaving millions on the table for the one decision to only serve from a single platform.
-Flipkart’s Android app page shows that its falls by the 10-50 million app installs slab (one would also need to consider the not-provided estimates of the ‘uninstalls’) the numbers clearly tells us how much more room they had to cater for when the mobile Internet users are 213 million for 2015 even that we add the app installs for other mobile OS platforms.
-Again, desktop has it’ share in the consumer journey and the close understanding of Indian digital consumer behaviour requires multi channel efforts- serving customers from the desktop website cannot be ignored.
+Flipkart’s Android app page shows that it falls by the 10-50 million app installs slab (one would also need to consider the not-provided estimates of the ‘uninstalls’) the numbers clearly tell us how much more room they had to cater for when the mobile Internet users are 213 million for 2015 even that we add the app installs for other mobile OS platforms.
+Again, the desktop has it’ share in the consumer journey and the close understanding of Indian digital consumer behaviour requires multi-channel efforts- serving customers from the desktop website cannot be ignored.